A resource theoretical unification of Mpemba effects: classical and quantum: The thermal Mpemba effect

 where the subscript $i = 1, 2, \dots L$ labels discrete microstates.
 For the classical Markovian Liouvillian dynamics

 the fixed point is the thermal distribution $\mathbf{p}(t\to \infty) = \boldsymbol\pi_\beta$ at the inverse temperature $\beta$ if the classical Liouvillian matrix $ \hat{\mathcal{L}}^\mathrm{cl}$ is

 Here, $W_{ii'}$ satisfies the classical detailed balance condition $W_{ii'}/W_{i'i}=e^{-\beta(E_i-E_{i'})}$, where $E_i$ denotes the energy of the $i$-th microstate.
 Note that the diagonal terms ensure probability conservation in the system.
-It can be shown that $\hat{\mathcal{L}}^\mathrm{cl}$ is Hermitian with respect to the $\pi_\beta$-weighted inner product, where $\pi_\beta$ is the thermal state at the inverse temperature $\beta$ and it is useful to sort its eigenvalues $\lambda_k$ and its corresponding eigenmodes $\mathbf{r}_k$ as $0 =\lambda_1 > \lambda_2 >\cdots$.
+It can be shown that $\hat{\mathcal{L}}^\mathrm{cl}$ is Hermitian with respect to the $\boldsymbol{\pi}_\beta$-weighted inner product, and it is useful to sort its eigenvalues $\lambda_k$ and its corresponding eigenmodes $\mathbf{r}_k$ as $0 =\lambda_1 > \lambda_2 >\cdots$.
 Following Ref.~\cite{Lu2017}, we study a classical spin-$1/2$ chain, where an upwards and a downwards pointing spin on site $n$ is described by $s_n=+1$ and $s_n=-1$, respectively.
 We study $N_s$ spins interacting locally with their nearest neighbors with coupling $J$ and with a homogeneous external magnetic field with interaction strength $h$, for which the energy of a microstate reads

 where the microstate index $i \in \{0,1, \dots, 2^{N_s}-1\}$ uniquely labels the configuration $(s_1, s_2, \dots , s_{N_s})$ via binary encoding.
 We consider fixed boundary conditions $ s_{N_s+1} = s_1 =+1$ and study the Liouvillian dynamics in \cref{eq:classical:liouville:equation} by plugging \cref{eq:energy:classical:ising} into \cref{eq:classical:liouvillian} under the constraint of allowing only transitions between microstates $i$ and $i'$ that differ by a single spin flip.
 Different from~\cite{Lu2017}, for a given initial probability distribution $\mathbf{p}(t_0)$, we construct the fastest-thermalizing, unitarily-connected state.
 This is the permutation of the initial $\mathbf{p}$ that minimizes the overlap with the slowest-decaying modes of $\hat{\mathcal{L}}^\mathrm{cl}$.
-Since the number of permutations grows factorially with the number of microstates, we resort to a Metropolis algorithm outlined in~\cite{Moroder2024} to minimize the cost function
+Since the number of permutations grows factorially with the number of microstates, we resort to a Metropolis algorithm outlined in~\cite{Moroder2024} to minimize the cost function { describing the overlap of the initial state with $K<L-1$ slowest-decaying modes, with